-12. Guardians' members who live, work, recreate, and conduct other activities on public lands affected by the Flat Canyon leasing decision are affected by poor air quality associated with the Skyline Mine in Sanpete and neighboring Counties in Utah, and the shipping and burning of that coal for electricity at coal-fired power plants.
-Guardians members have a substantial interest in ensuring they breathe the cleanest air possible.
-Guardians and its members use and enjoy public lands and resources affected by the Flat Canyon leasing decision for recreational, scientific, aesthetic, conservation, and other public purposes.
+- 12. Plaintiff GRAND CANYON TRUST ("Trust") is a non-profit corporation with over 3,000 Members.
+The Trust has offices in Castle Valley and Moab, Utah, Denver and Durango, Colorado, and is headquartered in Flagstaff, Arizona.
+The Trust's mission is to protect and restore the national forests and canyon country of the Colorado Plateau its spectacular landscapes, flowing rivers, clean air, diversity of plants and animals, high alpine areas, and areas of beauty and solitude.
+One of the Trust's goals is to ensure that the Colorado Plateau is a region characterized by vast open spaces with restored, healthy ecosystems, and habitat for all native fish, animals, and plants. - 13.
+Plaintiffs' members who live, work, recreate, and conduct other activities on public lands affected by the Flat Canyon leasing decision are affected by poor air quality associated with the Skyline Mine in Sanpete and neighboring Counties in Utah, and the shipping and burning of that coal for electricity at coal-fired power plants.
+Plaintiffs' members have a substantial interest in ensuring they breathe the cleanest air possible.
+Plaintiffs and their members use and enjoy public lands and resources affected by the Flat Canyon leasing decision for recreational, scientific, aesthetic, conservation, and other public purposes.
 They are harmed by the aesthetic and environmental impacts of coal mining at the Skyline Mine and the shipping and combustion of the mined coal.
-Guardians and its members also have a substantial interest in ensuring that the Federal Defendants comply with federal law, including the requirements of
+Plaintiffs and their members also have a substantial interest in ensuring that the Federal Defendants comply with federal law, including the requirements of

 NEPA and the MLA.
-Guardians' and its members' interests have been, are being, and will continue to be irreparably harmed by Federal Defendants' approvals of the Flat Canyon Lease.
+Plaintiffs' and their members' interests have been, are being, and will continue to be irreparably harmed by Federal Defendants' approvals of the Flat Canyon Lease.

-13. Defendant SALLY JEWELL is sued in her official capacity as U.S. Secretary of the Interior.
-In this capacity she is responsible for implementing the U.S. Department of the Interior's coal leasing program pursuant to the MLA, 30 U.S.C. § 201 et seq.

-14. Defendant U.S. BUREAU OF LAND MANAGEMENT is a Federal agency within the United States Department of the Interior that is directly responsible for carrying out the Department's obligations under statutes and regulations governing coal leasing and development, including compliance with NEPA and the MLA.
+- 14. Defendant SALLY JEWELL is sued in her official capacity as U.S. Secretary of the Interior.
+In this capacity she is responsible for implementing the U.S. Department of the Interior's coal leasing program pursuant to the MLA, 30 U.S.C. § 201 et seq. - 15.
+Defendant U.S. BUREAU OF LAND MANAGEMENT is a Federal agency within the United States Department of the Interior that is directly responsible for carrying out the Department's obligations under statutes and regulations governing coal leasing and development, including compliance with NEPA and the MLA.
 In particular, BLM is responsible for approving applications to lease federally owned coal.
-BLM is also responsible for performing any required NEPA analysis for such lease applications and meeting public notice requirements under the MLA.

-15. Defendant U.S. FOREST SERVICE is a federal agency within the United States Department of Agriculture that is directly responsible for administering and managing lands under its jurisdiction in compliance with all pertinent environmental laws, including NEPA.
+BLM is also responsible for performing any required NEPA analysis for such lease applications and meeting public notice requirements under the MLA. - 16.
+Defendant U.S. FOREST SERVICE is a federal agency within the United States Department of Agriculture that is directly responsible for administering and managing lands under its jurisdiction in compliance with all pertinent environmental laws, including NEPA.
 The Forest Service is responsible for deciding whether or not to consent to the BLM's issuance of coal leases underlying National Forest System lands.